SoniaRuiz/introverse/README.md

-## Software and libraries used to build the UI:
+## Software and libraries used to build up the UI:

 * [ggtranscript](https://github.com/dzhang32/ggtranscript)
 * [recount3](https://rna.recount.bio/)